huangrh/pldfit/README.md

 # Protein-Ligand Biosensor Data Fitting in R
 -----
-There are two popular biosensor techniques:
+There are two popular biosensor techniques to study protein-ligand insteraction:
 * Bio-layer interferometry (BLI)
 * Surface plasmon resonance (SPR).

-Model to be developed in the package:
+Model developed in this package:
 * Simple one to one binding
   + steady state
   + kinetic